Old Haltonians

-The Old Haltonian Association, which was founded by Lieutenant Colonel AFS Cardwell in 1925, was an important feature of the earliest years of the Royal Air Force's Apprentice training at the No. 1 School of Technical Training.
-The objects of the Old Haltonian Association were to stimulate interest and comradeship between all ex-Halton Apprentices, to provide information on the progress and activities of ex-Apprentices for those still under training and to give each Aircraft Apprentice at Halton an insight into the functions of Service units.
-It was a flourishing activity with representatives on every RAF unit and in the aircraft industry who all submitted reports to the Association's Halton Magazine on the doings of ex-Apprentices worldwide.
+The Old Haltonian Association, which was founded by Lieutenant Colonel AFS Cardwell in 1925, was an important feature of the earliest years of the Royal Air Force's apprentice training at the No. 1 School of Technical Training.
+The objects of the Old Haltonian Association were to stimulate interest and comradeship between all ex-Halton apprentices, to provide information on the progress and activities of ex-apprentices for those still under training and to give each aircraft apprentice at Halton an insight into the functions of service units.
+It was a flourishing activity with representatives on every RAF unit and in the aircraft industry who all submitted reports to the association's Halton Magazine on the doings of ex-apprentices worldwide.

 RAF Aircraft Apprentice Scheme

-The RAF Aircraft Apprentice Scheme was initiated by Lord Trenchard at the No. 1 School of Technical Training, RAF Halton in 1922.
+The RAF Aircraft Apprentice Scheme was initiated by Lord Trenchard at the No. 1 School of Technical Training, which had moved to RAF Halton by 1922.
 Initially started in 1920 at Halton camp, the site was not ready to accept apprentices until 1922 so the first 4 Entries were trained at 'RAF Cranwell'.
 Between 1922 and 1993, when the scheme ended with 155th Entry, over 40,000 young men known, more or less affectionately as Halton 'Brats' had graduated.
 Richie Waylens (155th) is officially the last apprentice to graduate from the apprentice scheme.